aprlfm/nanopm/README.md

         -w, --write <String>            | Writes query result to file with the specified string path.
                                           Uses timestamp for path instead if last parameter.
         -t, --timestamp                 | Adds a timestamp to the top of the query file, if written.
                                           Does nothing if write is not specified.
-Sick!"
+Sick!
+        -q, --quiet                     | Does not log missing folder errors into the console.

 ## build instructions
 since i currently dont have access to mac/linu you'll have to build this yourself if you use either of those os' :<